How it works

 What is conscious dance and how do you do it?

-- Every Monday the teacher/facilitator will invite you to bring your attention to certain aspects of your movement, thinking or your body.
-These invitations are just that - you can carefuly follow the guidance or you can simply do your own thing.
+• Every Monday the teacher/facilitator will invite you to bring your attention to certain aspects of your movement, thinking or your body.
+These invitations are just that - you can carefully follow the guidance or you can simply do your own thing.
 Interaction and any physical contact is your choice.
 All you have to do is listen and move in whichever way you feel moved!
-Some people laugh aloud, others cry or possibly scream - anything goes and there's a magic in how the space always holds the emotion in a safe way.
+Sometimes there can be noise from people expressing their emotions - this is OK.

 How much does it cost and do I need to book?